 - Addressing Disruptions at Public Meetings, Ramsey Ramerman, Assistant City Attorney, City of Everett, Open Government Advisor, MRSC, April 2012 - Reviews some of the procedural hoops and liability risks associated with remedies for addressing disruptions at public meetings -

-- Fostering Dialogue Across Divides: A Nuts and Bolts Guide from the Public Conversations Project, Maggie Herzig and Laura Chasin, Public Conversations Project, 2006 - A comprehensive guide to conducting successful dialogues on the most heated topics.
+- Fostering Dialogue Across Divides: A Nuts and Bolts Guide from the Public Conversations Project, Maggie Herzig and Laura Chasin, Public Conversations Project, 2006 (free registration required) - A comprehensive guide to conducting successful dialogues on the most heated topics.
 Includes thoughtful tips on listening, well crafted questions, session design, emotional readiness, and facilitation.

 - Meeting Great Expectations: Dealing With Emotional Audiences, Western City Magazine, October 2009

 - Responding to Emotions and Conflicts in Public Hearings, Institute for Local Government